Filipinos in Hawaii: Impact on Hawaii's working class

 Some Native Hawaiians worked alongside Filipinos in the sugar plantations.
 Since the sugar industry in Hawaii was the main source of income for the working class, there was high demand for these jobs.
-American sugar plantation owners weren’t able to get Native Hawaiians to work for them so they relied heavily on the importation of other ethnicities.
+American sugar plantation owners weren't able to get Native Hawaiians to work for them so they relied heavily on the importation of other ethnicities.

-After 1965
+Late 20th century

 The United States Immigration and Nationality Act of 1965 allowed more Filipinos to bring family to Hawaii and this allowed more Filipino arrivals, particularly Filipino women, to enter the state.
 The increase in arrivals also caused some backlash and in the 1970s Filipinos felt discriminated against.
 They also tended to do more poorly at schools than average in that decade.
 The reasons why Filipino students underperformed in school in the 1970s is unknown, but discrimination may have contributed.
 In 1970, of the 93,915 Filipinos living in Hawaii, only 34.4% were high school graduates.

 Former President Ferdinand Marcos spent his last years in Hawaii after his family's 21-year conjugal dictatorship in the Philippines was ousted in 1986 through the People Power Revolution.
 When he fled to Hawaii by way of Guam, he also brought with him 22 crates of cash valued at $717 million, 300 crates of assorted jewelry with undetermined value, $4 million worth of unset precious gems contained in Pampers diaper boxes, 65 Seiko and Cartier watches, a 12 by 4 ft box crammed full of real pearls, a 3 ft solid gold statue covered in diamonds and other precious stones, $200,000 in gold bullion and nearly $1 million in Philippine pesos, and deposit slips to banks in the US, Switzerland, and the Cayman Islands worth $124 million, which he all amassed during his dictatorship.
 Throughout his stay in Hawaii, he and his family enjoyed a high life, living in a luxurious house while shopping and eating in one of the state's most expensive sections, as his wife Imelda entertained guests through various costly parties, while Filipinos back in the Philippines suffered from the debt the Marcos family incurred during their rule, which experts say may be fully paid only by 2025, three decades after the downfall of the Marcos authoritarian regime.